-- At the computer, move the cursor to any of the menus, faxmenus, or announcements listed in the Speech Administration menu and press F2 (RECORD) to record a message. - On the telephone, you will hear "To begin recording, press - 10.
-Press 1. - 11.
-At the prompt, speak your menu, faxmenu, or announcement, reading it from FORM L (menu), FORM Q (faxmenu), or FORM M (announcement). - 12.
-Press 1 to stop recording.
+- At the computer, move the cursor to any of the menus, faxmenus, or announcements listed in the Speech Administration menu and press [F2] (RECORD) to record a message. - On the telephone, you will hear "To begin recording, press [1]." - 10.
+Press [1]. - At the prompt, speak your menu, faxmenu, or announcement, reading it from FORM L (menu), FORM Q (faxmenu), or FORM M (announcement).

-- 13. You may then do one of the following:

-- To play back your menu, faxmenu, or announcement, press 2 3 - To re-record your menu, faxmenu, or announcement, press 2 1 - To delete your menu, faxmenu, or announcement, press TD - 14.
-When you are satisfied with your menu, faxmenu, or announcement, press 🔭 # to approve it. - 15.
-After approving your menu, faxmenu, or announcement, you will be prompted to select another menu, faxmenu, or announcement by moving the cursor and pressing F2 (RECORD).
+- 12. Press [1] to stop recording. - 13.
+You may then do one of the following: - To approve your menu, faxmenu, or announcement, press [ \ ] [ # ] - To play back your menu, faxmenu, or announcement, press [ 2 ] [ 3 ] - To re-record your menu, faxmenu, or announcement, press [ 2 ] [ 1 ] - To delete your menu, faxmenu, or announcement, Press [ \ ] [ D ] - 14.
+When you are satisfied with your menu, faxmenu, or announcement, press [ \ ] [ \ ] to approve it. - 15.
+After approving your menu, faxmenu, or announcement, you will be prompted to select another menu, faxmenu, or announcement by moving the cursor and pressing [F2] (RECORD).
 Continue recording menus, faxmenus, and announcements until all have been recorded.
 The Speech Administration menu only contains the menus, faxmenus, and announcements for the menu you are currently viewing.
 You must enter each menu in order to record the associated announcements.
 Remember that an asterisk (\) will appear at the beginning of any menu, faxmenu, or announcement name that has not yet been recorded.
-The asterisk in front of the menu, faxmenu, or announcement name will disappear in the Speech Administration menu as soon as you record the menu, faxmenu, or announcement, but will remain in the Edit Workspace form until you close the Speech Administration menu by pressing F6 (CANCEL) when you are done.
+The asterisk in front of the menu, faxmenu, or announcement name that beginning of any menu, faxmenu, or announcement name that has not yet been recorded.
+The asterisk in front of the menu, faxmenu, or announcement name will disappear in the Speech Administration menu as soon as you record the menu, faxmenu, or announcement, but will remain in the Edit Workspace form until you close the Speech Administration menu by pressing [F6] (CANCEL) when you are done.